FRONT AND CENTER

 A homemade centerpiece adds personality to a home, setting the tone for decor while matching the colors of the season.
-Now is the time to prepare for Thanksgiving and other fall entertaining, and these elegant and mostly easy centerpieces are a great place to begin.
+Now is the time to start thinking about fall entertaining, and these elegant and mostly easy centerpieces are a great place to begin your autumn decorating efforts.

 Here's a use for that extra pumpkin you never got around to carving.
 Real Simple suggests cutting a wide opening in the top and emptying the seeds to make enough room to place a jar inside.
 Fill the jar with water and fresh flowers that match the surrounding room.
 Whether it's made with daisies from a local florist or orange leaves and twigs from the front lawn, the completed centerpiece is handsome and easy to prepare.